 - Compliment her on how she looks

-- When she’s upset, *validate her feelings (don’t defend yourself)
+- When she’s upset, *validate her feelings (don’t defend yourself, if the upset is with you)

-- Always take her side when she’s upset with someone else (don’t defend the other person)
+- When she’s upset with someone else, validate her feelings (don’t defend the other person)

 - When you are running late, call her to let her know